cogentcore/cogent/README.md

 # TODO

+* need our own specialized FileNode type subclass, with its own menu, including Edit, Run command, etc.  run command could be submenu?  start with chooser.

+* double-click on FileNode to edit -- regular select is too frequent.  need to get the double-click which otherwise could be just trapped as open?
+I think we get it..

+* empty textview at startup still need to be clickable and you can load file using keyboard and panel navs.

+* track user-driven focus to update gide overall active view; next panel fun should do that too.

+* finish commands -- need var subst and execute using os/exec package.

 * add gide icon to overall list and plug that into .gide extension -- need to generalize all that api so it is easily extensible.

 * filenode and fileinfo: detect +x files and mark as executable -- don't edit..
 * and in fact, if hilight doesn't recognize it, don't open!  seems to hang..

-* track user-driven focus to update gide overall active view

-* create command key prefixes for C-x, C-c, etc -- desperately need shortcuts for moving around windows

 * need tab viewer to view output of build commands, git commands, etc -- general VC / git api as well